Posted in Family, Faith and Fitness

 #34 Lenten Reflections

 As my children age, they repeatedly tell me what I forget.
 Maybe it’s reminding, but their tone is more of a “Mamahhhhh!!!
 Don’t forgehhhht, I have to be at school earlyuhhhh” (teenagers dangle an uhhhh on the end of words for emphasis).
-I don’t mind the reminders, in fact, most of the time I’ve written things down on one of 3 calendars feeling quite organized yet forget to merge the three.
+I don’t mind the reminders, in fact, most of the time I’ve written things down on one of 3 calendars feeling quite organized yet forgetting to merge the three.
 So a nudge to remember what’s on deck for the week is welcome.

 I’m grateful they can remind me about the logistical stuff, but with three teenagers jockeying school, sports, hormones, and I wish I knew what else — as their mother, I am responsible to help lessen the weight of their mental baggage.
 That’s on me to remember.